TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 modernising outdated material may be daunting with all the available options.
 This website provides simple guidelines for publishing modern online training materials with state-of-the-art tools.
-We focus on publishing workflows that use standard authoring artefacts that can generate multiple publishing outputs.
+We focus on publishing workflows that use standard authoring artefacts (such as plain text, tables and figures) that can generate multiple publishing outputs (like slides, websites, pdfs, or documents).

 The wide spread of the World Wide Web has allowed the modernisation of teaching material that is cross-platform and dynamic.
 Clear examples of modern teaching